Every year hundreds of students join mentors in disciplines across campus to delve

 - Chemical Safety Training is hosted by the NAS division and required for scienc research students

 - Departmental Seminars happen across campus in most departments or divisions

 - Student-led social events such as a weekly cookout at the beach coordinated by the Chemistry Club

-- Resume building workshops hosted by the Office of Research and Scholarship in collaboration with Career Services
+- Resume building workshops hosted by the Office of Research and Scholarship in collaboration with Boerigter Center for Calling and Career

 - Faculty and Staff Resources

 The SHARP database is an online repository for projects and applications.
 It is used to streamline the hiring process and coordinate human resources, housing, and building access.
 Many departments advertise research opportunities and manage applications for projects through this system.
 For more detailed information on how to use the database, contact email@example.com.
 Trainings, either for a department or an individual, are always available.